Codiekitty.com

 Oh come on, if Deltarune was inspired by Animal Man Fox would have said so in an interview, right?
 He even admitted to the character-flavored teas being inspired by the ice cream story in Wayside School.
 Well, no. If you know one thing about Animal Man you know it's "that comic where the main character meets the writer at the end," and if Fox was influenced by it, and especially if he intends to give it the same ending twist, he would not be able to say anything about it until Deltarune was finished without giving away the Knight's identity.
 Could also simply be that he hasn't been asked, like nobody's asked him about Magi Nation or Berserk.
 I had forgotten before replaying the game to get pictures for this writeup that the Dark Fountains are sometimes referred to as "geysers."
 Yeah, I'm like 99% confident Fox based the Dark Fountains on the Shadow Geysers.

 Anyway, only Fox knows for certain if he was inspired by Animal Man, though I'd be very surprised if he hasn't at least heard of Grant Morrison, and I am not saying he ripped it off.
 I don't want this to be some Kimba the White Lion bullshit about how Fox, like, totally ripped off Animal Man because without the space "Animalman" and "Deltarune" are both compound words that are nine letters long with five consonants and four vowels, and Buddy's eyes are frequently obscured by his goggles the same way Kris' eyes are obscured by their hair, and a Crisis is a major plot point and "Crisis" sounds like "Kris," lul, and Animal Man's existence is certainly not proof that the Knight is going to be Fox himself (although Animal Man's existence could be taken as proof that the Knight needs to be Fox himself.
 I'll explain at the end).
-It's just a collection of strangeness ranging from pure apophenia to amusing to "If Fox isn't actively pulling inspiration from Animal Man, something very creepy is going on."
+It's just a collection of strangeness ranging from pure apophenia to bizarre to "If Fox isn't actively pulling inspiration from Animal Man, something very creepy is going on."

 If you've got a spare two and a half hours, check out YourMovieSucks' analysis on the Kimba the White Lion/Lion King controversy.